devcode1981/File-Provider-Storage/README.md

 ## Overview

-GitLab Development Kit (GDK) provides a collection of scripts and other resources to install and manage a GitLab installation for development purposes.
-The source code of GitLab is spread over multiple repositories and it requires Ruby, Go, PostgreSQL, Redis and more to run.
-GDK helps you install and configure all these different components, and start/stop them when you work on GitLab.
+* What is GDK?: GDK will help you install a GitLab instance on your workstation and includes a collection of resources such as Ruby, Go, PostgreSQL, Redis, etc. to run GitLab.

-* What is GDK?
+* Who should use the GDK: Anyone (both GitLab team members or wider community members) who is doing development work and contributing to GitLab are encouraged to use the GDK.
-* Who should use the GDK?
+* Benefits of GDK: GDK allows you to test your changes locally on your workstation and this will often spped up your development work compared to working on gitlab.com.
-* Benefits of GDK
+* Where to find more information and how to get help
-* Where to find more information
+    * For wider community members: [Gitter contributors room](https://gitter.im/gitlab/contributors)

 ## Contributing to GitLab Development Kit